vendia/blog/pages/industry-financial-services.md

       The average data breach is $9MM.

-      How much is it worth to maintain localized control of sensitive data without sacrificing the power of data collaboration at scale with built-in compliance and easy auditability?
+      How much is it worth to maintain localized control of sensitive data?
+And what if your data sharing had a built-in ledger for compliant collaboration and auditability?
     column2: >-
       From 2012-2019, the 20 largest global banks paid $327B in fines for mis-selling financial products.

       How can you reduce exposures with smart, tamperproof, and traceable data collaboration?
-    theme: light
+    theme: white
     title: Trust is the key to secure, sustainable growth
     image:
       image: https://res.cloudinary.com/vendia/image/upload/f_auto,q_90/v1677255878/Website/Iso/Group_7_yuxbqx.png